satelllte/ableton-project-template/README.md

 **Git** ❤️ **Ableton**

-A template repository that enables the use of Git versioning for Ableton projects.
+A simple template repository that enables the use of Git versioning for Ableton projects.

 ## How to use